I started reading a lot of design articles and there was a principle that came up a lot: “White space” or “Negative space.” As said on Wikipedia :

 It's not you, it's me.

-When I was coding the left (bad) examples I actually had to override the user agent stylesheet (the “default” style of selectors) of h1h2h3p… because they all had default margins which gave me too much space.
-I used the CSS properties of margin and line-height to solve that:
+When I coded the (wrong) examples on the left, I had to replace the User Agent Style Sheet (the “default” style for selectors) of h1, h2, h2, h3, p... because they all had default margins that gave me too much space.
+I used the CSS properties of Margin And of Line Height To fix this problem:

 html {